Spring Garden Revival

 Contact Pembroke’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

-Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental safety in Pembroke.
+Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Pembroke.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
-For finished compost, Pembroke offers bulk delivery and seasonal distribution, with compost (N-P-K 1-1-1 to 2-2-2) ideal for improving acidic soils.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Pembroke Department of Public Works
+For bulk compost, Pembroke’s finished compost (N-P-K 1-1-1 to 2-2-2) is available for soil improvement, with seasonal distribution and delivery options supporting sustainability.
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the local department for cleanup to prevent storm drain contamination.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 100 Center Street, Pembroke, MA 02359